- Non cosmetic procedure

 - Day surgery only

 Breast re-augmentation/removal and replacement is a common procedure in Australia.
 It is performed to either improve a current augmentation or to correct any implant problems.
-Breast removal and replacement is performed for many reasons, and in some cases it is not a question of whether or not you need it but how soon it can be done.
+Breast reconstruction is performed for many reasons, and in some cases it is not a question of whether or not you need it but how soon it can be done.
 You might either be unsatisfied with the size of your breast implants, you might not like the shape or profile, your implants might be over 15-20 years old, you might have a ruptured implant or capsular hardening or you might have experienced excess weight gain or loss and have breastfed, which has left you with an unpleasing aesthetic result.
 Any reason is a personal reason and is understood by Dr Norris as a choice made by yourself, for yourself.
 Most of the reasons listed above are medical reasons and therefore your implants might be replaced free of charge by your original implant company or even covered by your private health fund.
 These issues will all be discussed at your first consultation in detail with Dr Norris.

 What happens at the first consultation?

-In your first consultation, Dr Norris will focus on your goals, desires and what you hope to achieve from the procedure.
+In your first Breast Reconstruction surgery consultation, Dr Norris will focus on your goals, desires and what you hope to achieve from the procedure.
 He will also ask you about any concerns you have and what you would like your breasts to look like.
 Dr Norris will evaluate your current breasts by assessing your skin tone, condition of breast tissue and fatty tissue, position of your nipples and also ask you if you know what implants you have currently and the measurements of them.
 This information will greatly benefit Dr Norris in working with you to choose what implants to next use.
 He will measure your breasts and photographs will be taken for your medical records.
-Dr Norris will discuss how the operation is performed, whether the original scar can be used and what types of implants and sizes are available.
+Dr Norris will discuss how the breast reconstruction operation is performed, whether the original scar can be used and what types of implants and sizes are available.
 You will then be provided with a detailed quotation which outlines your options for surgery.
 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.

 Dr Norris insists that all patients must stop smoking 2 months before embarking on any type of cosmetic surgery.